mrzzy/ntu-sc1015/README.md

 ![Category wordcloud](assets/category_wordcloud.png)

-We can hypothersize that majority of the business in the dataset are related to `Restaurants` and `Food` and we needed another way to extract out the main categories for each business.
+We can hypothesise that majority of the business in the dataset are related to `Restaurants` and `Food` and we needed another way to extract out the main categories for each business.

 We tried using K-Means Clustering to potentially cluster similar categories together and spot potential main categories.